peter88213/PyWriter/docs/devel/spec/types.md

 ## Export character descriptions

-Generate a new OpenDocument text document (odt) containing character descriptions, bio and goals that can be edited in Office Writer and written back to yWriter format.
+Generate a new OpenDocument text document (odt) containing character descriptions, bio, goals, and notes that can be edited in Office Writer and written back to yWriter format.
 File name suffix is `_characters`.